EasyCorp/EasyAdminBundle/doc/crud.rst

             // the max number of entities to display per page ->setPaginatorPageSize(30)
+            // the number of pages to display on each side of the current page
+            // e.g. if num pages = 35, current page = 7 and you set ->setPaginatorRangeSize(4)
+            // the paginator displays: [Previous]  1 ...
+3  4  5  6  [7]  8  9  10  11 ...
+35  [Next]
+            // set this number to 0 to display a simple "< Previous | Next >" pager
+            ->setPaginatorRangeSize(4)

             // these are advanced options related to Doctrine Pagination
             // (see https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/tutorials/pagination.html)
             ->setPaginatorUseOutputWalkers(true)